Get the story

 All the shears sailed through the lighter tasks, ably snipping twine and chives, cutting parchment rounds, and trimming pie dough.
 But when we challenged them to cut tougher, denser, or more slippery foods, some shears faltered.
 Several slipped on the woody stems of rosemary branches, failing to bite through them.
 Others just couldn’t find purchase on the slick skin of raw chicken—never mind the hard, smooth bone—when we cut whole chickens into parts.

 Blade design was primarily to blame for these failures.
 Each pair of shears has two blades: a cutter blade, which has a smooth edge and is responsible for most of the cutting action, and an “anvil” blade, which is usually serrated and a bit thicker, the better to help grip and secure the food being cut.
 Cutter blades are similar to the blades found on chef’s knives in that they sport a bevel—the slim strip on either side of the blade that narrows to form the cutting edge—that’s sharpened to a specific angle.
-While cutter blades are generally sharpened to a wide edge angle (traditionally 50 to 70 degrees on each side), we found that, as with chef’s knives, the narrower the angle on the blade, the sharper it felt and the more easily it sliced through the food; blades with thicker edge angles tended to wedge themselves into the food instead of cutting it.
+While cutter blades are generally sharpened to a wide edge angle (traditionally 50 to 70 degrees), we found that, as with chef’s knives, the narrower the angle on the blade, the sharper it felt and the more easily it sliced through the food; blades with thicker edge angles tended to wedge themselves into the food instead of cutting it.
 Not all manufacturers were willing to disclose edge angles, but our favorite model had an unusually acute angle of 25 degrees, providing an almost knife-like sharpness (for comparison, chef’s knives are typically sharpened to about 15 to 20 degrees).
 And although narrower edge angles can make some blades more vulnerable to chipping or scratching, we’re pleased to say that our favorite suffered no such loss of integrity over the course of testing.

 The type and placement of the serrations on the anvil blade mattered, too.
 For the serrations to truly bite into and stabilize the food, they had to be on the edge of the blade or at least on the bevel.
 And the deeper and sharper the serrations, the more securely they held the food.
 The shears that struggled most on tough and slippery food didn’t have proper serrations at all but rather rounded, granton-like indentations on the side of the anvil blade, away from the edge and bevel and thus adding little, if any, gripping power.